- 10% discount on festival ticket price for everyone booking through Eatsplorer!!!

 Poached white peach & raspberry with basil, vanilla & buttermilk layered pannacotta with wood fired almond meringue lollypop | Waterkloof Circumstance Cape Coral Mourvedré Rose 2017

 Vanie Padayachee (Marigold) x Jocelyn Hogan-Wilson (Hogan Wines)

 Creamy butter chicken samosa with light celery seed pastry, yoghurt, chili, ginger, kashmiri spice & chaat masala cooked in the tandoor oven | Hogan Chenin Blanc 2016

 Papdi chaat aloo served with chickpea curry, coriander, tamarind chutney and mint & coriander yoghurt | Hogan Divergent 2016

-Chef’s Table Dinner
+Chef’s Table Dinner (SOLD OUT!)

 Top-10 headline Chef Arno Janse Van Rensburg (Janse & co.) will host a 6-course Chef’s Table dinner for 50 guests in the forest at an additional cost of R750 per head.
 8pm.
 Pre-bookings only.
 CHEF’S TABLE TICKETS ON SALE 13 OCTOBER 2017.

 The Chef’s Table is Littlegig’s best-kept secret.
 It’s like a jewel in the forest – civilised, private, re-energising, and always with really interesting company.
 It’s like a grown-up’s escape, bookended by hedonism.